What are Bathroom Zones?

 The bathroom is split up into three different zones.
 The zonal requirements of each area are mainly dependent upon the risk level of water getting close to or touching the electrical supply.
 This would cause damage to the installation but more importantly poses a risk of electric shock.
 The three bathroom zones are:

-This zone requires a minimum of IPX7.
-This is the area within a bath tub, only 12V SELV (safety extra low voltage) equipment can be used.
+This zone requires a minimum of IP68.
+This is the area within a bath tub or shower.
+Only 12V SELV (Safety Extra Low Voltage) equipment can be used.

-Requires a minimum of IPX4.
+Requires a minimum of IP44.
 This is the area directly above a bath and within a shower cubicle, up to 2.25M in height.

-Same as above, requires a minimum of IPX4.
-This is the area outside of the shower zone.
+Same as above, requires a minimum of IP44.
+This is the area outside of the bathrom and shower zone.

 For areas outside of these zones (formally known as zone 3), normal rules apply and no IP rating is required.
-However, when installing bathroom downlights we recommend installing all to at least IP44 or above so they match.
+However, when installing bathroom downlights we recommend installing all of them to at least IP44 or above so they match.
 It makes the room look better and they will have a higher resistance to steam.
 Steam could potentially cause lamp failure which could be be costly especially if expensive LEDs have been used.
-It could cost around £3.00 extra for an IP rated downlight or £10.00 to replace an LED.
+It could cost around £2 extra for an IP rated downlight or £4 to replace an LED.
 Most integrated LED downlights are IP65 rated as standard, so you don't always get a choice.
 If in doubt, install IP65 throughout your bathroom.

 All circuits in a bathroom should be protected by a 30ma RCD (Residual Circuit Device).
 Although this is now common practice and is a requirement of Part P of the Building Regulations - it is worth double checking especially in older buildings.

 To fully understand bathroom zones you should first have knowledge of IP ratings.
 IP stands for International Protection but is more commonly known as Ingress Protection.
 When X is used it means that protection against solids is not important.

 IP Ratings Explained